How web media coverage builds trust early, influences buyer decisions, and drives measurable pipeline and revenue growth.

 Rankings or reviews that confirm you are a safe, low-risk choice

 This mix of web media is how many buyers build their vendor shortlist.
 It also helps champions sell the choice inside their own company when they need to win over a CFO, IT leader, or procurement.
-Your ad might start or finish the process, but credible web media often carries the argument and directly supports your demand gen, ABM, and field marketing efforts.
+Your ad might start or finish the process, but credible web media often carries the argument and directly supports your demand gen, account-based marketing, and field marketing efforts.

 If PR is really a revenue lever and a strategic marketing function, it should show up in the metrics you already track.
 It does, just not always in the obvious line items.